memocampos/memocampos.github.io/README.md

 ## Features

-- **Live Score Updates**: Keep track of NFL games with up-to-the-second updates. \
+- **Live Score Updates**: Keep track of NFL games with up-to-the-second updates.

 - **Customizable Themes**:
-  - Choose from logos, helmets, team names, Disney, or "Trump" themes.
+  - Choose from logos, helmets, team names, or fun themes.
   - Multiple background styles such as solid colors or images.
 - **Interactive Settings**:
   - Pick scrolling speed (from "Super Slow" to "Speedy Gonzales").